 - Turn the mixer to low and slowly add the flour mixture.
 Beat until fully incorporated.

-- Add the oats, coconut and raisins (if using.)
+- Add the oats, coconut and add-ins (if using.)

-- Roll generous 1/4 cup measures of dough into balls (you can use a medium sized ice cream scoop for this.)
+- Roll generous 1/3 cup measures of dough into balls (you can use a large-sized ice cream scoop for this.)
 Place two inches apart on prepared baking sheets.
+Flatten the tops of the cookies a little with the palm of your hand to ensure they spread properly.